TeaHaus App

 Originally, I started by referencing the TeaHaus website to integrate the information into an e-commerce app.
 Over several iterations, the visual design and function of the app evolved into a tea-tracking app with ways to explore and expand one's taste.

-The TeaHaus Website
+Streamlining the TeaHaus Website

 EARLY DESIGNS